Leo Lyons (American football)

-Leo V. Lyons (March 11, 1892 – May 18, 1976) was a co-founder of the National Football League.
+Leo V. Lyons (March 11, 1892 – May 18, 1976) was a co-founder of the National Football League (NFL).
 He was a player, manager, coach and owner of the Rochester Jeffersons from 1908 to 1925.

 Early career

 Lyons started out as a 16-year-old player, in 1908, for the Rochester Jeffersons semi-pro football team.
 By 1910, he was manager as well as a player of the team, who guided the Jeffersons to the Rochester city championship.
 As a manager, Leo recruited one of pro football's first African-American players, Henry McDonald.

 Manager and owner

 Years later, Lyons became owner of the team.
 By the time the Jeffersons were an NFL team, he served the team as a manager, owner, photographer, doctor, counselor, financier, field worker, game booker, agent, and scout.
 He also was the manager of a basketball team, comprising his football players, to keep the team in shape.
 Lyons developed ambitions for the team.
 He took the Jeffersons to Canton, Ohio, early in the 1917 season to play the Canton Bulldogs, led by Jim Thorpe.
-Canton won the game easily, 41-0.
+Canton won the game easily, 41–0.
 However this led Lyons to study and adopt the Bulldogs way of recruiting and playing.
 In 1919, he brought in some outside players and the Jeffersons won the city semi-pro championship with ease, eventually finishing runner up in the state championship to their rivals in Buffalo.